 Here are 12 names that we think are fit for your little prince or princess:

 The name Alexandra was rumored to be a favorite of Kate’s during her first pregnancy.
 A Queen Alexandra ruled in the early 20th century and a number of other Royals enjoy this as a middle name.

 Unlike some of the other Royal names, Arthur is currently a pretty fashionable choice for a baby boy.
 This vintage name has been dusted off and is growing in popularity.
 King Arthur was the head of the Knights of the Round Table, and is well recognized as being a Royal name.
 The name Arthur means ‘bear’ and originated from the Celtic language.

 Royal Baby Names #3: Charlotte

 You can’t choose a more Royal name than Charlotte at the moment!
-George II’s wife and daughter shared the name Charlotte, though it’s not often recognised as a Royal name to the general public.
+George II’s wife and daughter shared the name Charlotte, though it’s not often recognized as a Royal name to the general public.
 The name is French in origin and means ‘free man’.
-The name is often regarded as elegant, stylish and feminine, making it a great choice for a princess.
+The name is often regarded as elegant, stylish, and feminine, making it a great choice for a princess.